Chippewa Valley Parade of Homes Marches On

-EAU CLAIRE, Wis.
-(WEAU) - Today, the Parade of Homes returns to the Chippewa Valley.
+Today, the Parade of Homes returns to the Chippewa Valley.
 You can look at the beautiful stops for free, from the comfort of your couch.

-This year's event has gone virtual.
-The tour is hosted on paradeofhomescv.com.
 Not every home will be released today, as some will wait until July.
 According to Wurzer Builders’ Steve Wiggins, this first set will not disappoint.

 “A lot of brushed gold, we have a mix of the white cabinets with the blue and the gold accents which has been very popular as of late.
 The oiled up bronze is by far the most used finish," says Wiggins.